 1.3 Before reading on, some key roles and terms explained...

-The Customer – Typically a lighting authority, being a County, Metropolitan, Unitary, Borough or Parish Council that has an Unmetered Supply inventory in Great Britain.
+The Customer – A Customer will have entered into an Unmetered Supplies Connection Agreement with a Licensed Distribution System Operator or been provided with Unmetered Supplies in accordance with the National Terms of Connection.
 They are responsible for maintaining a detailed inventory of all their UMS equipment and providing regular updates to their Unmetered Supplies Operator (UMSO).
 The Customer is also responsible for contracting with the Meter Administrator (MA), if the UMS is traded HH under the BSC.
 The Supplier will appoint the MA for Settlement purposes.
 Customers should contact their UMSO if they have any questions on how to submit equipment in their detailed inventory.

 The Unmetered Supplies Operator (UMSO) – The UMSO is part of the LDSO, also known as the Distribution Business or Network Operator.
 The UMSO is responsible for looking after all of the Unmetered Supplies on its network.
 The UMSO makes new connections and decides what equipment is suitable for treatment as an Unmetered Supply.
 The UMSO provides a summarised inventory to the MA for HH traded UMS or calculates an Estimated Annual Consumption (EAC) for NHH traded UMS.